Thirst (2009 film): Production

 Thirst had been in the works for a number of years prior to the film's shooting and release.
 As early as Joint Security Area, director Park Chan-wook had asked Song Kang-ho to star in a vampire film Park was developing.
-Park further developed the film's story with co-writer Jeong Seo-kyeong while the two collaborated on Lady Vengeance and I'm a Cyborg, But That's OK.
+Park further developed the film's story with co-writer Chung Seo-kyung while the two collaborated on Lady Vengeance and I'm a Cyborg, But That's OK.

 Once greenlit, Thirst became the first Korean feature made with both Korean and U.S. studio funding and distribution, with CJ Entertainment and Focus Features partnering on the film's production.
 The film is also the first mainstream Korean film to feature full-frontal adult male nudity.

 Reception

 Thirst received generally favorable reviews from critics on its original release; review aggregator website Rotten Tomatoes reports an approval rating of 81% based on reviews from 114 critics, with an average rating of 6.83/10.
 The site's critics consensus reads, "The stylish Thirst packs plenty of bloody thrills to satisfy fans of both vampire films and director Chan Wook Park."
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 73 based on 21 reviews, indicating "generally favorable reviews".

-Prominent film critic Roger Ebert awarded Thirst three out of a possible four stars, citing that the director was "today's most successful director of horror films."
+Film critic Roger Ebert awarded Thirst three out of a possible four stars, citing that the director was "today's most successful director of horror films".
 IGN's Joe Utichi awarded the film three-and-a-half out of five stars and said "Thirst may not be the greatest vampire movie ever made, but Park's willingness to try something different makes it a decidedly fresh take on the genre."